 Grant joined the Board of Trustees in July 2019 and is a member from the University of Nebraska-Lincoln.
 As an undergraduate, he served as his chapter’s Eminent Archon and Eminent Treasurer.
 As an alumnus, he worked for the Fraternity as Extension Director and is a past Chairman and member of the SAE Extension Advisory Committee.
 He has a Bachelor of Arts degree in business administration and finance and has over 35 years of experience as a Business and Wealth Management Advisor with Northwestern Mutual.
 Grant and his wife, Betsy, live in Chicagoland.
 They have two adult children.
 In his free time, Grant enjoys travel, golf, bowling, and pickleball.
 In addition to serving on the SAE Foundation’s Board of Trustees, Grant also supports and volunteers for Alex’s Lemonade Stand Foundation.

 Steve joined the Board of Trustees in May 2021 and is a member from Indiana University.
 As an undergraduate, he served his chapter as Eminent Archon.
 Steve has a Bachelor of Science degree in finance from Indiana University and a Master of Business Administration degree in finance from DePaul University.
-He is the Global Head of Mergers and Acquisitions for Duff & Phelps and the President of Duff & Phelps Securities, LLC.
+He is the Managing Director and Global Head of M&A Advisory Practice for Kroll and the President of Kroll Securities, LLC.
 Steve is a Green Coat Director for the Western Golf Association, an organization that supports the Evans Scholars Foundation, which awards college tuition and housing scholarships to deserving caddies.
 He also serves on the Board of Directors of Regal Beloit Corporation.

 Graham joined the Board of Trustees in September 2022 and is a member from the University of Texas-Austin.
 As an undergraduate, Graham served his chapter as Eminent Archon, Houston Rush Captain, and Scholarship Chairman.
 He was also on the Student Union Board of Directors and was Vice President of the Interfraternity Council.
 As an alumnus, Graham has served as an Alumni Advisor and was a key member of the Capital Campaign Committee that raised funds to build the current SAE House on the UT Campus.
 Graham also established two scholarships for the benefit of University Texas students in good standing with SAE: the Scott Caven Scholarship and the Frank Abraham Scholarship.
 Graham is presently Co-Chair of the Re-Chartering Committee for the Emerging Chapter of SAE at the University of Texas-Austin.
 Graham has Bachelor of Arts and a Master of Public Affairs degrees from UT and a Juris Doctor degree from Southern Methodist University.
 Graham practiced civil trial law for almost 40 years handling many high-profile cases.
 He is a member of the American College of Trial Lawyers, The American Board of Trial Advocates, and the International Academy of Trial Lawyers.
 He is also a member and the past President of the International Society of Barristers.
 Additionally, Graham has supported many different organizations, including membership on various hospital, charity, and church boards.
 Graham and his wife, Lindy, live in Houston, Texas.
 They have four children and seven grandchildren.